Kolawole99/henry-capstone/docs/proposal.md

 ## 5. Success Criteria (Measurable Outcomes)

-1. **Accuracy (RAG Faithfulness):** Achieving ≥85% accuracy in retrieving the correct document segment (measured via RAGAS or manual audit).
+1. **Accuracy (RAG Faithfulness):** Achieving ≥85% accuracy in retrieving the correct document segment (measured via manual audit).
 2. **Resolution Speed:** Reducing the time to find a specific policy from minutes (searching drives) to <10 seconds.
-3. **Routing Precision:** The Dispatcher Agent correctly identifies the department (HR vs. Tech) in 95% of test cases.
+3. **Routing Precision:** The Dispatcher Agent correctly identifies the appropriate agent in 95% of test cases.
 4. **Formatting Compliance:** 100% of outputs must follow the **Pydantic** schema for structured corporate responses.
-5. **User Satisfaction:** Positive feedback from test users on the "Helpfulness" and "Safety" of the Auditor Agent’s filtered responses.
+5. **User Satisfaction:** Positive feedback from test users on the "Helpfulness" and "Safety" of the Auditor Agent's filtered responses.

 ---